 1. Through Resolution 2 (Cg-Ext(2021)) – Amendments to the Technical Regulations related to the establishment of the Global Basic Observing Network (GBON), Congress decided on Technical Regulations for GBON to come into force on 1 January 2023, and requested the Infrastructure Commission, inter alia, to develop the technical guidelines, processes and procedures needed to ensure the expedient and efficient implementation of GBON, and to prepare for the effective performance and compliance monitoring of GBON.

-2. [drafting group]

 DRAFT RESOLUTION